-What Is an HMO in Dental Insurance?
+What is an HMO in Dental Insurance?

 An HMO, or Health Maintenance Organization, is a type of dental insurance plan where patients must choose a primary dentist from a specific network.
 That dentist becomes their go-to provider for all covered services.